 Additional consulting parties may include individuals and organizations with a demonstrated interest in a project.
 In Texas, communities may have multiple commissions and organizations with a vested interest in historic preservation.
 Each county in Texas is required by state law to have a County Historical Commission (CHC), which is an official body of county government.
+For more information on CHCs' role in the review process, see also Review & Compliance for County Historical Commissions.
 Many Texas municipalities also have a local historic preservation officer and landmark commission.
 Historic downtown commercial districts may participate in the Texas Main Street Program, and the local Main Street manager would be interested in projects in the Main Street district.
 Some communities may also have local or regional non-profit preservation organizations.
 The federal agency should identify and consider including all of these entities in the consultation process, when appropriate.

 The federal agency must also provide an opportunity for the public to comment.
 The views of the public are essential to informed decision-making in the Section 106 process, and it is incumbent upon the federal agency to seek and consider the views of the public in a manner that reflects the nature and complexity of the undertaking and its effects on historic properties.
 The federal agency must provide the public with information about the project and allow the public to comment.